Download a copy of the Lightning Persian Clover factsheet.

-Lightning (Trifolium resupinatum var. majus) is a soft seeded Persian Clover with an erect growth habit that demonstrates mid season maturity and can provide high levels of early growth compared to other soft seeded Persian Clovers.
+Lightning (Trifolium resupinatum var. majus) is a soft seeded Persian clover with an erect growth habit.
+It demonstrates mid season maturity and can provide high levels of early growth compared to other soft seeded Persian clovers.
 This earlier maturity makes Lightning well suited to areas of medium rainfall.
-As Persian Clover has an indeterminate flowering habit, it can take full advantage of extended seasons should they occur.
-Lightning produces large numbers of thin walled, hollowed stems which contribute to the variety being erect and bushy in appearance.
+As Persian clover has an indeterminate flowering habit, it can take full advantage of extended seasons, should they occur.
+Lightning produces a large number of thin walled, hollowed stems, which contribute to the variety being erect and bushy in appearance.

 Lightning is well adapted to various soil types and is tolerant of waterlogging and mild soil salinity.
-It is very palatable and produces a highly digestible feed (16–24% crude protein) that is well suited to hay, grazing or silage production and can be successfully used in pasture mixes with ryegrass or oats to increase winter productivity.
-Lightning Persian Clover is an effective disease break in cropping rotations and has ability to fix high levels of soil nitrogen.
-Lightning will also assist in management of problem weeds including those that are herbicide resistant.
-When cut for hay or silage, problem weeds will also be removed prior to maturity giving an opportunity to reduce the weed seed bank.
+It is very palatable and produces a highly digestible feed (16–24% crude protein) that is well suited to hay, grazing or silage production.
+It can be successfully used in pasture mixes with ryegrass or oats to increase winter productivity.
+Lightning is an effective disease break in cropping rotations and has the ability to fix high levels of soil nitrogen.
+Lightning will also assist in the management of problem weeds, including those that are herbicide resistant.
+When cut for hay or silage, problem weeds will also be removed prior to maturity, giving an opportunity to reduce the weed seed bank.

-- Lightning is highly suitable for use in pasture mixes with ryegrass or oats, this will allow for higher winter productivity
+- Lightning is highly suitable for use in pasture mixes with ryegrass or oats, this will allow for higher winter productivity.

-Lightning is resistant to Clover Scorch (Kabatiella caulivora), but is susceptible to attack by Rust (Uromyces trifolii-repentis).
+Lightning is resistant to clover scorch (Kabatiella caulivora), but is susceptible to attack by rust (Uromyces trifolii-repentis).

 All Persian clovers are susceptible to red legged earth mites (Halotydens destructor) and control measures need to take place prior to seeding or soon after germination.